uj-robotics/krakrobot2016-online/python_simulator/README.md

 Hints and resources
 -------------------------
 This section is very important.
-We strongly encourage you to get familliar with resources that we link in here, as they are tremendously helpful in solving this task
+We strongly encourage you to get familiar with the resources that we link in here, as they are tremendously helpful in solving this task